NOVEMBER 2019 - MARCH 2020

 The following were the most relevant achievements of the implementation of the Contingency Plan, according to its 4 lines of action:

-In partnership with government organizations and private companies, the Contingency Plan's partner communities built 8 new infrastructures and improved another 14.
-These infrastructrues were identified by the communities as providing the greatest opportunity for increased collaboration and production.
-These works will enable them to carry out commercial, agricultural or tourist activities, in favorable work environments, and with greater technical efficiency:
+In partnership with government organizations and private companies, the Contingency Plan's partner communities built 10 new infrastructures and improved another 16.
+These infrastructures were identified by the communities as providing the greatest opportunity to leverage the productive assets they had for increased collaboration and production.
+These works will enable them to carry out commercial, agricultural or tourist activities, in favorable work environments, and with greater technical efficiency, thus boosting alternative and legal value chains in the territories:

 - 1 municipal nursery in Anorí

-- 3 farmers market facilities in La Macarena, Miranda and El Dovio
+- 4 farmers market facilities plus working equipment in La Macarena, Miranda, and El Dovio

 - 1 coffee processing plant